 - Baked toppings first.
 Layer on the beans, chicken, and cheese.
 Bake the nachos until the cheese is melted and the toppings are warm, about 15 minutes.

-- Toppings last.
+- Cold toppings last.
 Layer on the olives, chopped tomatoes, and cilantro.
 Place the sour cream in a small ziptop bag.
 Trim off a corner and drizzle the sour cream over the nachos.
 Serve immediately.

 Nachos that aren’t soggy is all about that layering.
 You want to bake the nachos without the topping first.
 So bake the nachos with the chicken, beans, and cheese first.
 Then before serving top with the toppings – olives, jalapenos, tomatoes, and sour cream.